Build System

 `test` (needs build) — Runs all JavaScript tests and Pascal unit tests on all platforms.

-`toml-compliance` — Downloads the prebuilt GocciaTOMLCheck harness from each matrix build artifact, runs the official toml-test TOML 1.1.0 suite on every CI platform via python3 scripts/run_toml_test_suite.py --harness=..., validates that the JSON summary reports zero failures, and uploads the per-platform JSON report.
+`toml-compliance` — Downloads the prebuilt GocciaTOMLCheck harness from each matrix build artifact, runs the official toml-test TOML 1.1.0 suite (pinned to a specific SHA) on every CI platform via python3 scripts/run_toml_test_suite.py --harness=..., validates that the JSON summary reports zero failures, and uploads the per-platform JSON report.
+The pin is bumped weekly by .github/workflows/toml-test-bump.yml.

 `json5-compliance` — Downloads the prebuilt GocciaJSON5Check harness and GocciaTestRunner binary from each matrix build artifact, runs python3 scripts/run_json5_test_suite.py --harness=... --test-runner=... on every CI platform, validates both the parser and stringify summaries, and uploads the per-platform JSON report.

-`test262` (needs build, ubuntu-latest x64 only, non-blocking) — Downloads the gocciascript-x86_64-linux build, checks out `tc39/test262` at the SHA pinned in the workflow file, runs bun scripts/run_test262_suite.ts --suite-dir test262-suite --mode=bytecode --jobs=2 --output=test262-results.json, and uploads the report as a 30-day workflow artifact.
-The run step uses continue-on-error: true because GocciaScript intentionally excludes parts of the language test262 covers — this lane is an indicator metric, not a regression gate.
-On main, the JSON is also stashed via actions/cache/save under test262-baseline-<sha> so the PR workflow can compute Δ vs main.
+`test262` (needs build, ubuntu-latest x64 only, non-blocking) — Downloads the gocciascript-x86_64-linux build, checks out `tc39/test262` at the SHA pinned in scripts/test262-suite-sha.txt, runs bun scripts/run_test262_suite.ts --suite-dir test262-suite --mode=bytecode --jobs=4 --timeout-ms=20000 --output=test262-results.json, and uploads the report as a 30-day workflow artifact.
+The run step uses continue-on-error: true because the conformance lane is allowed to carry known steady-state failures while the engine closes compatibility gaps.
+On main, the JSON is also stashed via actions/cache/save under test262-baseline-<sha> so the PR workflow can compute Δ vs main, and cd website && bun run publish-test262 ../test262-results.json publishes the compressed run report plus its UTC daily dashboard pointer to Vercel Blob when BLOB_READ_WRITE_TOKEN is configured.
+Main runs also upload the test262-profile artifact and publish matching aggregate/detail profile payloads under the separate test262-profiles/ Blob namespace for weekly performance review.
+The one-off cd website && bun run backfill-test262 command seeds retained artifact reports and reruns expired historical days directly into Blob.
 The pin is bumped weekly by .github/workflows/test262-bump.yml.
-See docs/test262.md for the harness contract.
+See docs/test262.md for the harness and profile report contracts.

 `artifacts` (needs test + toml-compliance + json5-compliance + benchmark + cli, main only) — Uploads production binaries after all checks pass, deriving the executable names from the source/app/*.dpr entrypoints.